How to Tell When Your Child Can Safely Hold Down the Fort

 3. They Can Make Food

-Regardless of how long you’re leaving them, your child should know their way around the kitchen at least a little bit.
+Regardless of how long you’re leaving them, your child should know their way around the kitchen at least briefly.
 Your child doesn’t need to know how to make an entire meal.
 However, they should be self-sufficient enough to heat food in the microwave and pour themselves a glass of water.

 When you’re home, show your children how to heat food.
 You could also let them help out in the kitchen.
 You can also show them what to do with dirty dishes and how to clean up if there’s a spill.
 Consider making these tasks chores so your children get into the habit of doing them daily.
 It’s easy to teach these skills, but mastery takes practice.